 Goal of the Course:

 The goal of this course is to enhance students' professional development and learning from the practicum experience.
-We will combine discussion of readings with discussion of professional issues and client challenges encountered at the students' practicum sites.
+The class will be comprised of a discussion of readings, professional issues and client challenges encountered at the students' practicum sites.

 Requirements: